TL;DR

 Finding the right balance between cost and coverage is crucial.
 This is where using a broker service like WeCovr provides a distinct advantage.
 We compare policies from all the UK's leading insurers—including Bupa, AXA Health, Aviva, and Vitality—to find a plan that fits your budget without compromising on the cover that matters most to you.

 When you delve into PMI, you'll encounter some specific terminology.
-Understanding these terms is key to selecting the right policy.
+Understanding these terms is key to selecting a strong fit for your needs.

 1. Core Cover vs. Optional Extras